 12. Chronology

 Chronology is a combination of a guessing game and a memory game.
 As its name suggests, it tests your awareness of timelines and significant events.
-If you know your history or if you are exceptionally good at dates and general knowledge, you shouldn’t have too hard a time with it.
+If you know your history or are exceptionally good at dates and general knowledge, you shouldn’t have too hard a time with it.

 There are 429 double-sided cards included in the game, which means there are 858 total events.
 Whoever builds a timeline of 10 cards wins.
 If the rest of the players would still like to proceed, they can do so to determine who gets second place, third place, etc.

-Chronology is actually a card game, but we have included it on this list since we find it very beneficial for seniors.
+Chronology is a card game, but we have included it on this list since we find it very beneficial for seniors.
 As individuals who have spent a lot of time in this world, this game can help them enjoy reminiscing about the good old days.
 It can also stimulate their brains and improve their memory.

 Pros